-Creative play and artistic activities are important to children’s overall development.
+Creative play and artistic activities have a central role in toddlers’ learning and development.
 They help nurture imagination, and also develop problem-solving, thinking and motor skills.

 Drama, music, dance and visual art foster creativity and imagination in toddlers.
 These activities also help young children develop their senses through exploration and discovery.
-They let toddlers express how they view the world, and their place in it.
+They let toddlers express how they see the world and their place in it.

 Toddlers can use creative play to communicate their feelings.
-They might not always be able to explain verbally why they’re feeling angry, depressed, happy or frightened.
-But in an encouraging environment, they might be able to express these feelings using paint, colour, movement or music.
+They might not always be able to say why they’re feeling angry, depressed, happy or frightened.
+But in an encouraging environment, they might be able to use arts activities and experiences to express these feelings using paint, colour, movement, mime, dramatic gestures, singing or dancing.

 Many toddlers enjoy taking an object and pretending that it’s something else.
 A block of wood could be a boat that sails to faraway places.
 A stone could be a frog, hopping from leaf to leaf in a lily pond.
 This kind of dramatic play develops imagination.

 Toddlers love activities like finger-painting, pasting, colouring pictures, and folding or ripping paper.
-These activities might be a bit messy, but they have immense value.
-They help toddlers:
+These activities might be a bit messy, but they’re good at helping your child:

 - get used to new textures, such as the feeling of finger paint

-- learn how paint and paper move, and how they can be manipulated
+- learn how paint and paper move, and what she can do with them

-- develop all kinds of fine motor skills, as they use their fingers, feet and so on
+- develop all kinds of fine motor skills, as she uses her fingers, feet and so on

-At this age, children are still learning about shapes and lines, and ways of drawing and playing with them.
+At this age, your toddler is still learning about shapes and lines, and ways of drawing and playing with them.
 A painting might look like spaghetti to you, but if it’s a tree to your toddler, it’s a tree!

-Whether toddlers end up with a finished product isn’t important.
-The most important thing is for them to explore their creative impulses and self-expression.
+Whether your child ends up with a finished product isn’t important.
+The most important thing is for him to explore his creative impulses and self-expression.

 Toddlers like to listen.
 They also love to get involved in music play.
 They’ll often start singing to themselves while they’re involved in other play activities.
 Toddlers also enjoy banging on drums, and making sounds using real or home-made instruments.

-forms of self-expression.
-Also, singing encourages toddlers to use words and helps develop their memories.
-Because their memories aren’t fully developed, toddlers will be able to remember only a few words at a time.
-They can put actions to the words as you sing them, though, and add in the words they remember.
+Singing encourages your toddler to use words and helps develop her memory.
+Because her memory isn’t fully developed, she’ll be able to remember only a few words at a time.
+She can put actions to the words as you sing them, though, and add in the words she remembers.